 In situations where there is high water usage and the use of cartridge filters doesn’t make sense, a point of entry system may be the solution.
 These systems do not require the frequency of change-outs that cartridge filters do and have the ability to automatically clean themselves, extending the life of the media inside the tank.
 Another example would be if your town supplied water is high in chlorine and you wish to eliminate it from your water supply, a point of entry carbon water filter will have enough capacity to last much longer and also remove more of the chlorine due to longer “contact time” that the water has with the filter.

-WHOLE HOUSE WATER FILTER – Radon & Arsenic
+WHOLE HOUSE WATER FILTER – Radon & Arsenic in private wells

 Other contaminants found in New England well water include Radon and Arsenic.
 A water softener will not remove these health threat contaminants.
 Radon in water is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber.
 This gas is then safely vented to the outside ambient air.